sparkflows/sparkflows-docs/docs/user-guide/variables-macros/variables/application_connection.rst

 ------------------------------

 #.
 After filling the required details in the previous step, click on **Test Connection** button.
 #.
-If the 'connectionUrl' variable is correctly set and all other connection details are accurate, a message "Successfully Connected" will appear on the form as shown below, indicating that the variable’s value has been correctly replaced.
+If the 'connectionUrl' variable is correctly set and all other connection details are accurate, a message **Successfully Connected** will appear on the form as shown below, indicating that the variable’s value has been correctly replaced.

    .. figure:: ../../../_assets/user-guide/variables/application-connection/test-connection-using-variable.png
       :alt: variables_userguide